Working to make our workplaces safe from trauma and occupational violence.

 An Award entitlement to 2 days of paid leave following a serious incident occurring in the workplace with additional days provided at the discretion of the head of Agency.
 The leave is provided to allow for rest and recovery and to seek counselling and professional support.
 Serious incidents include occupational violence and major incidents.
 This should be backdated to December 2021 to cover those involved in the Hillcrest tragedy who were required to take annual leave.

 Claim 12: Additional Recreation Leave

-Employees appointed to roles that regularly expose them to vicarious trauma including occupational violence, exposure to sexually explicit materials, exposure to details of family violence, self-harm, child abuse or exploitation, or serious animal welfare cases will be provided an additional 10 days of recreation leave each year (pro-rata for part-time employees).
+Employees appointed to roles that regularly expose them to vicarious trauma including occupational violence, exposure to sexually explicit materials, exposure to details of family violence, self-harm, child abuse or exploitation, crime scenes, or serious animal welfare cases will be provided an additional 10 days of recreation leave each year (pro-rata for part-time employees).